isomerpages/moe-cedargirlssec/_our-curriculum/Student Leadership/Boards.md

 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Latest_Monitress_Council_Logo.png">
 </div>
 <p>The Cedar Monitress Council aims to work as a community to build class
-unity and a sense of belonging among Cedarians and their teachers.
+unity and a strong sense of belonging among Cedarians and their teachers.
 The Monitress Council comprises elected class monitresses, chosen by their peers and teachers.
+These individuals serve as leaders, guiding their classmates across various facets of the school journey and helping to transform classrooms into supportive and caring communities.</p>
+<p>Class monitresses play an important role in cultivating a positive class
+culture and maintaining the day-to-day functioning of the class.
+They support teachers in upholding class discipline, overseeing classroom cleanliness and management, and ensuring that class routines run smoothly.
+Through these responsibilities, they help create a conducive learning environment where every student can feel safe, respected, and ready to learn.</p>
-These individuals serve as leaders, guiding their classmates across various facets of the school journey and transforming classrooms into families. class monitresses facilitate dynamic and inclusive circle time sessions, empowering their peers to express themselves, fostering social-emotional growth, and forging meaningful connections.
-They play a pivotal role in shaping the vibrant atmosphere at Cedar by spearheading annual events, creating unforgettable experiences, and enriching the school community through their leadership and coordination.</p>
+<p>Class monitresses also facilitate dynamic and inclusive circle time sessions,
+empowering their peers to express themselves, fostering social-emotional growth, and forging meaningful connections.
+They play a pivotal role in shaping the vibrant atmosphere at Cedar by creating memorable experiences, and enriching the school community through their leadership and coordination.</p>
-<p>To empower and support our monitresses, the Monitress Council hosts 2
+<p>To empower and support our monitresses, the Monitress Council hosts two
-to 3 training sessions annually.
-These sessions, characterised by interactivity, encourage participation, collaboration, and experiential learning.
-Through engaging discussions, real-life case studies, and hands-on activities, students continually refine their leadership skills.</p>
+to three training sessions annually.
+These interactive sessions encourage participation, collaboration, and experiential learning.
+Through engaging discussions, real-life case studies, and hands-on activities, students continually refine their leadership skills and learn how to manage class responsibilities effectively.</p>